Libermentix/speaker-pcb/README.md

 This PCB is a work-in-progress and has not yet been tested.

-The speaker PCB is based on the schematic used in the Speaker Builder Workshop by Freie Maker e.V.
+The speaker PCB is based on the schematic used in the [Speaker Workshop by Freie Maker e.V. (in German).](https://freie-maker.de/2018/06/der-boxenbau-workshop-bei-den-freien-makern/)

 Additional documentation can be found [here](https://docs.google.com/document/d/1xRjg8uscsd9Le15cIWoDVk5CKfX-zGayms6dGGZDSWU/edit).